Installing Jenkins using VirtualBox and Vagrant

 Vagrant works by first creating a configuration file.
 The file is titled Vagrantfile

-and it will explain that we're going to install jenkins .
+and will explain that we will install Jenkins.
 Open up Terminal and type:

 vagrant init debian/jessie64